daniel-sc/work_log/README.md

 Log the active window (title + app name) and cursor position to a CSV file.
 Only if the window and/or cursor position changes, a new line is added.

-This can be used to analyze how you spend your tiMyOrg.tld on your computer.
+This can be used to analyze how you spend your time on your computer.

 Supported platforms:
 - Windows